 - 6.6.
 Monitoring engagement: We monitor your engagement in line with the Attendance and Participation Policy.
-If you stop studying without following the proper deferral process, your registration may be cancelled and any maintenance funding suspended to ensure proper management of public funds. - 6.7.
+If you stop studying without following the proper deferral process, your registration may be cancelled. - 6.7.
 Effective date for deferrals and withdrawals: The date you defer or withdraw is crucial as it determines your eligibility for fee refunds or waivers and affects your academic record.
-Withdrawal will take effect from the date you contact us to withdraw or from the date you last actively participated in your studies, whichever is earliest.
-Paragraphs 6.16 and 6.17 outline the dates used to calculate your fee liability and any fee refunds or waivers. - 6.8.
+Withdrawal will take effect from the date you contact us to withdraw, or from the date on which you last actively participated in your studies, whichever is earliest.
+Paragraph 6.16 outlines the dates used to calculate your fee liability and any fee refunds or waivers. - 6.8.
 Notification: You must inform us of your intention to defer or withdraw using the procedure in the Changing Your Study Plans Policy.
-Failure to notify us makes you ineligible for fee refunds. - 6.9.
+Failure to notify us makes you ineligible for fee refunds and Discretionary Fee Credit. - 6.9.
 Fee payment: You must pay the agreed fees even if you subsequently defer your studies, unless you are entitled to a refund. - 6.10.
-Final deferral date: The final deferral date is the last date that you can defer your studies.
+Final deferral date: The final deferral date is the last date you can defer your studies.
 This is the last working day before you sit the exam or submit the end-of-module assessment (EMA) or, for modules that do not have an exam or EMA, the last working day before the submission deadline for the final piece of assessed work.
 Refer to StudentHome or your module website for specific deadlines. - 6.11.
 OUSBA loan deferral: If you have paid your fees using an OUSBA loan, you must formally notify us of your intention to defer.
-Simply stopping your studies or payments without notification will leave you liable for the full fees and any payments due under your credit agreement.
+Simply stopping your studies or payments without notification will leave you liable for the full fees and any payments due under your credit agreement. - 6.12.

-6.12.
 Withdrawal by us: In rare cases where we need to withdraw a module, qualification, or programme of study, reasonable steps will be taken to ensure you can continue your studies as outlined in the Student Protection Plan and Conditions of Registration.
 If continuation is not possible, the Refund and Compensation Policy outlines the criteria for refunds or compensation.